tripu/Vita/doc/politics.md

 responsibilities of the state.

 I have struggled for some time with the question of public funding, grants and subsidies, in general.
-As of today I suspect that most, if not all, &ldquo;cultural;&rdquo; public subsidies are immoral.
+As of today I suspect that most, if not all, &ldquo;cultural&rdquo; public subsidies are immoral.
 The &ldquo;culture&rdquo; is vaporous, changing, ambiguous and contingent.
 Every meaning humans make is, by definition, &ldquo;culture&rdquo;.
 What aspects of &ldquo;culture&rdquo; a particular government can preserve or boost are very specific and ideological.